-- (A) Crop production and livestock keeping must occupy a minimum of 50 percent of the zoning lot area and valid agricultural dedication status must be maintained through an agricultural easement or similar legal encumbrance for as long as the farm dwelling use continues. - (B) Each farm dwelling (including eaves, overhangs, carports, garages, trellised areas, stairways, decks, storage sheds, and swimming pools) must be contained within an area not to exceed 5,000 square feet, confined to a polygon for which no exterior angle is greater than 180 degrees. - (C) In the AG-1 zoning district, the number of farm dwellings must not exceed one for every 5 acres of zoning lot area. - (D) In the AG-2 zoning district, the number of farm dwellings must not exceed one for every 2 acres of zoning lot area. - (E) If multiple farm dwellings are permitted on a zoning lot, they must not exceed 10 percent of the total zoning lot area.
+- (3) Transitional setback requirements are as follows: - (A) Preservation zoning districts: 1 additional foot of setback for every 2 feet above 15 feet in height; - (B) Agricultural zoning districts: 1 additional foot of setback for every 2 feet above 15 feet in height; or - (C) Industrial zoning districts: Every 1 foot in structure height requires 2 feet of setback from the vertical projection of the center line of the street. - (e) Farm dwelling standards. - (1) Crop production and livestock keeping must occupy a minimum of 50 percent of the zoning lot area suitable for crop production or livestock keeping, and valid agricultural dedication status must be maintained through an agricultural easement or similar legal encumbrance for as long as the farm dwelling use continues.
+The director may adopt rules pursuant to HRS Chapter 91 to determine the zoning lot area considered to be suitable for crop production or livestock keeping. - (2) Each farm dwelling (including eaves, overhangs, carports, garages, trellised areas, stairways, decks, storage sheds, and swimming pools) must be contained within an area not to exceed 5,000 square feet, confined to a polygon for which no exterior angle is greater than 180 degrees. - (3) In the AG-1 zoning district, the number of farm dwellings must not exceed one for every 5 acres of zoning lot area. - (4) In the AG-2 zoning district, the number of farm dwellings must not exceed one for every 2 acres of zoning lot area. - (5) If multiple farm dwellings are permitted on a zoning lot, they must not exceed 10 percent of the total zoning lot area. - (6) A farm dwelling is not permitted as an accessory use to open space, forestry, community garden, or urban agriculture uses.

-- (F) A farm dwelling is not permitted as an accessory use to open space, forestry, community garden, or urban agriculture uses. - (G) A farm dwelling is not permitted as an accessory use to boarding and care of horses and other domestic animals. - (f) Farm stand. - (1) Defined: Selling merchandise primarily grown or made onsite with limited sales of prepackaged food and drinks.
-Does not include food trucks or mobile vendors. - (2) Standards: - (A) No more than one farm stand for the growers and producers of agricultural products is permitted on a zoning lot.
-More than one grower or producer is allowed at a farm stand. - (B) Enclosed floor area for the farm stand must not exceed 500 square feet.
+- (7) A farm dwelling is not permitted as an accessory use to boarding and care of horses and other domestic animals. - (f) Farm stand standards. - (1) No more than one farm stand for the growers and producers of agricultural products is permitted on a zoning lot.
+More than one grower or producer is allowed at a farm stand. - (2) Enclosed floor area for the farm stand must not exceed 500 square feet.
 Additional unenclosed floor area may be roofed, but must otherwise be open to the elements.
-No electricity, sewer, water, or other utility services are allowed in conjunction with a farm stand. - (C) The farm stand must be located on private property and not on any public right-of-way. - (g) Farm worker housing. - (1) Defined: Dwelling units accessory to an active agricultural use, exclusively for employees and their immediate family members who currently actively work on agricultural land. - (2) Standards: - (A) All structures and facilities associated with farm worker housing must occupy a contiguous total land area limited to the lesser of the following: - (i) 5 percent of the total agricultural land area on the zoning lot; or

-- (ii) 50 acres. - (B) The farm worker housing plans must be supported by agricultural plans.
-The amount of labor necessary to farm the land must justify the number of dwelling units proposed. - (C) Farm worker housing may be comprised of multiple detached dwelling units or attached dwelling units, or may consist of multiunit dwellings; provided that no more than one employee and the employee's immediate family live in each dwelling unit, or up to three unrelated employees may share one dwelling unit. - (D) Each dwelling unit must not exceed 800 square feet. - (E) No more than eight dwelling units are allowed in any multi-unit dwelling. - (F) The building area must not exceed 50 percent of the land area associated with the farm worker housing.
-Impervious surface area must not exceed 75 percent of the land area associated with the farm worker housing. - (G) Yards and height setbacks abutting the boundaries of the entire farm worker housing site must not be less than the minimum requirements for the underlying zoning district.
-The front yard for all zoning lots fronting public streets must not be less than the front yard requirement for the underlying zoning district. - (H) The landowner may not plan or develop a residential subdivision on the agricultural land, except in accordance with the plantation community subdivision regulations in HRS Section 205-4.5(a)(12) (relating to permissible uses within the agricultural districts). - (I) When the associated farm is no longer in active production or no longer employing farm workers, no workers may be housed on the zoning lot.
-An exception is allowed to house one caretaker and the caretaker's immediate family.
+No electricity, sewer, water, or other utility services are allowed in conjunction with a farm stand. - (3) The farm stand must be located on private property and not on any public right-of-way. - (g) Farm worker housing standards. - (1) All structures and facilities associated with farm worker housing must occupy a contiguous total land area limited to the lesser of the following: - (A) 5 percent of the total agricultural land area on the zoning lot; or - (B) 50 acres. - (2) The farm worker housing plans must be supported by agricultural plans.
+The amount of labor necessary to farm the land must justify the number of dwelling units proposed. - (3) Farm worker housing may be comprised of multiple detached dwelling units or attached dwelling units, or may consist of multi-unit dwellings; provided that no more than one employee and the employee's immediate family live in each dwelling unit, or up to three unrelated employees may share one dwelling unit. - (4) Each dwelling unit must not exceed 800 square feet. - (5) No more than eight dwelling units are allowed in any multi-unit dwelling.